knormoyle/rp2040_si5351_wspr/README.md

 # Origins
 This is a fork by AD6Z of the Kazu AG6NS fork of LightAPRS-2.0 for Kazu's [sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1](https://github.com/kaduhi/sf-hab_rp2040_picoballoon_tracker_pcb_gen1).
+Every line has been touched, and lots of changes to firmware architecture, strategy, file organization, etc.

 The shorthand name for this pcb is AG6NS 0.4 pcb.
 The bom and cpl files (BOM* and PickAndPlace* xlsx) were modified to remove the low pass filters and vhf output, and have full differential tx for the WSPR RF.
 There are multiple choices due to experiments.
 Contact me to clarify which to use.

 [sf-hab.org RP2040 based PicoBalloon Tracker PCB generation 1](https://github.com/kaduhi/sf-hab_rp2040_picoballoon_tracker_pcb_gen1) is an open-hardware project.
 Kazu AG6NS released the pcb schematics/gerber etc and his port of LightAPRS firmware as open source.
 Thank you Kazu.
 Note there were 4 revisions of his work.
 I forked 0.4 of his pcb work.